Monsieur-Nico/Self-Education-in-Computer-Science/README.md

 - [Computing and Society by Harvard University on edX](https://www.edx.org/course/computing-and-society-2)
 - [The Code: Silicon Valley and the Remaking of America by Margaret O'Mara](https://www.amazon.com/Code-Silicon-Valley-Remaking-America/dp/0399562185)

 Hope this will be beneficial to all of the readers as much as it has been beneficial for me as well.
+Please keep in mind all the estimated times to finish these courses are based on having a full-time job while studying.